The most popular Mexican food: 35 authentic dishes

 This dish is from Puebla and it’s only available between August and October when its main ingredients are in season, especially the pomegranate.

-One of the versions of its origin says that this dish was created by “Agustinas” nuns when they participated in a gastronomy contest to celebrate Mexican independence.
+One version of its origin says that this dish was created by “Agustinas” nuns who participated in a gastronomy contest to celebrate Mexican independence.

-The ingredients of this dish besides the pomegranate are breaded poblano pepper, ground beef with dry fruits, and several nuts and cheeses in creamy sauce.
+This dish’s ingredients, besides the pomegranate, are breaded poblano peppers, ground beef with dry fruits, and several nuts and cheeses in a creamy sauce.

-The dish consists of the pepper being stuffed with the beef and the fruits, covered in the creamy sauce, and garnished with the pomegranate seeds.
+The dish consists of stuffed peppers with beef and fruits, covered in creamy sauce, and garnished with pomegranate seeds.

-The Chiles en Nogada is considered the official Mexican national dish and in Puebla, every year they do a Chile en Nogada contest to establish who did it better.
+Chiles en Nogada is considered the official Mexican national dish, and in Puebla, there is a Chile en Nogada contest every year to determine who does it better.

-The good news for the vegans – they can now try this special food as they have made a vegan version, however, I am afraid it will never taste the same.
-But considering that the traditional Mexican food is mainly meat-based, it’s definitely a good piece of news for our vegan or vegetarian friends.
+The good news for vegans is that they can now try this special food as they have made a vegan version.
+However, I am afraid it will never taste the same.
+But considering that traditional Mexican food is mainly meat-based, it’s definitely a good piece of news for our vegan or vegetarian friends.

 Cecina de Yecapixtla

-The pieces of the cow that are used are the back and the legs.
-The meat is cut in stripes and salted completely to then let it air for around 30 minutes.
+The back and legs of the cow are used.
+The meat is cut into strips, salted completely, and then let it air for about 30 minutes.

-Then, the meat is hung in a fresh, closed, and clean space for another 30 minutes.
-Finally, they are smeared with lard and refrigerated.
+The meat is then hung in a fresh, closed, and clean space for another 30 minutes.
+Finally, it is smeared with lard and refrigerated.

-Even if this dish comes from Morelos, we find it everywhere in Mexico, and because it goes great in tacos, there is no special time to have it.
+Even though this dish comes from Morelos, it is found everywhere in Mexico, and because it goes great in tacos, there is no special time to have it.

 Local people have Cecina de Yecapixtla for breakfast, lunch, or dinner.